Ananda Temple: History

 History of this perfectly dimensioned temple structure built in 1105 is credited to King Kyansittha.
 It denotes "the stylistic end of the Early Bagan period and the beginning of the Middle period".
 The timing of building this temple is considered as a culmination of religious education that began during the Pahothanya temple building activity in 1080 AD.
 The Theravada Buddhism adopted by the King motivated him to present the teachings of Buddha to his people in an accurate and a genuine way through the medium of this temple, to unite Burma under one flag and thus "creating mass religious enthusiasm".
 It has been inferred that the King, as the upholder of the Law wanted to convey his firm belief in the Buddhist doctrine according to his interpretation:

 (He) shall purify (and) make straight, write down (and) establish all the holy scriptures.
 (He) shall proclaim (and) voice the Law, which is even as a resounding drum.
 (He) shall arouse all the people that are slumbering carelessly.
 (He) shall stand steadfast in the observance of the commandments at all times.

-Through the unique iconographic depictions (in stone images, the numbered jataka plaques and the standing Buddha images), presented in the symmetrically planned layout of the Ananda temple was built by the King Kyansittha to establish and convey his doctrine to his people in a vivid visual format.
-It is said that the King who founded this temple became illustrious in the sphere of Buddhist architecture.
+Through the iconographic depictions (in stone images, the numbered jataka plaques and the standing Buddha images), presented in the symmetrically planned layout of the Ananda temple, King Kyansittha established and conveyed his doctrine to his people in a visual format.
+The King who founded this temple is associated with Buddhist architecture.